College of Humanities & Behavioral Sciences

 The department curriculum is designed to provide graduates with a solid foundation for studying and understanding social and cultural behavior in organizational, national, and global settings, and providing graduates with the professional "toolkit" of social science methods and skills that can be "applied" in a wide range of career paths, including: business and industry, social work and human services, law and criminal justice, medicine and health care fields, education, urban planning, public policy, community and international development, immigration and refugee services, and many other fields where recognizing patterns of social and cultural differences and similarities is crucial.

-The Radford University Department of Sociology has received accreditation from the Commission on the Accreditation of Programs in Applied and Clinical Sociology (CAPACS).
 With our focus on Public Sociology and its applied emphasis, students learn to market their skills, explore opportunities, and prepare for entry into the workplace.
 See our Career Information page to learn more.

 Hands-on Experiential Training